amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

         increment(None)
 ```

 Exceptions is a mechanism that `Python` (and many other languages) use to represent that an _exceptional_ error has happened.
-In order to "handle" the error we need to use a `try` and `catch` block.
+In order to "handle" the error we need to use a `try` and `exception` block.
 If not caught the exception will go up the stack of calls until it reaches the top, where there is a default _handler_ waiting.

 But are we truly going to handle a `TypeError`?
 To do what with it?
 Probably nothing... we should let the exception bubble up and blow up at the top.